Located in Vietnam, Saitex is the denim partner of choice for the world’s biggest jeans labels.

 The fashion industry is one of the most polluting industries in the world.
 But Saitex doesn’t play by the same dirty rules.

 Environmental and social frontrunner

 The size itself may not make Saitex different than its competitors.
-The company really stands out for its environmental and social strategy.
+But the company really stands out for its environmental and social strategy.

 Fashion: When nobody knows your name

 Although Saitex is the most sustainable denim manufacturer, a consumer probably doesn’t know their name.
-This is because denim brands always write their name in the label and not those of their suppliers.
+This is because denim brands always write their name on the label and not those of their suppliers.

-This doesn’t give the manufacturer much room to differentiate, while Saitex is in fact very different than their competitors.
+This doesn’t give the manufacturer much room to differentiate.
+But Saitex is in fact very different than its competitors.

 We are trying to get our message out there.
 However, nobody knows who makes their garments.Virginia Rollando, Sustainability Manager at Saitex

 How Saitex measures the footprint of their garments

 Saitex always tracked their consumption in terms of water, energy, and chemical use.
 They could however not assign this to individual garments.
 With Ecochain’s Environmental Intelligence Tool, this became possible.